ml7943/leaflet-challenge/README.md

 This earthquake data visualization tool includes the following features:

-- Plotting earthquake events from the past week on the map, using different colors and radii to represent magnitude and depth.
+- Plotting the latest and updated earthquake events on the map, using different radii and colors to represent magnitude and depth.

-- Displaying a legend to explain the meaning of earthquake event colors and depth.
+- Displaying a legend to explain the meaning of earthquake event depth in different colors.

 - Allowing users to switch between different basemap layers, including "Street Map" and "Satellite Map."